Published in

 Johannes Vermeer

 Talking about Dutch culture enthralls me with a creative spirit because of their rich painting style.
-If you check what the Netherlands gave to the world, the first thing will be cultural liberalism and tolerance.
-In the pages of history, the Golden Age Of Dutch painting is most proclaimed and acclaimed in the artist’s world of the 17th century.
-In the 1620s, Dutch paintings broke into covering the realistic portraits, still lives, and landscapes that exploded our brains to think whether they were painted or photographed in reality.
-In dedicating this article to one such Dutch artist whose name disappeared for nearly two centuries but whose work is now known as one of the greatest masterpieces of the Golden Age of Dutch Art, I describe his works.
-He is no other but my favorite Johannes Vermeer or you can call him Jan Vermeer.
-Tell me one thing folks!
-If you visited his virtual tour of paintings?
-If you have not, you are probably missing a lot.
-Don’t worry; I will take the in-charge of let you know about him and the exclusive Johannes Vermeer artworks here in this article.
-Let us start by taking a look at his early years.
+If you account for what the Netherlands gave to the world, the first thing will be cultural liberalism and tolerance.
+In the pages of history, the Golden Age of Dutch painting is most proclaimed and acclaimed in the artist’s world of the 17th century.
+In the 1620s, Dutch paintings broke into covering realistic portraits, still lives, and landscapes that later led to the evolution of photography – such as the lighting inspired by Rembrandt’s works.
+I am dedicating this article to one such Dutch artist whose name disappeared for nearly two centuries but whose work is now known as one of the greatest masterpieces of the Dutch Golden Age.
+He is no other but my favorite, Johannes Vermeer, or you can call him Jan Vermeer.
+So, let us learn about his life and artworks.

 An Account of the Artist’s Life.